Paper-based microfluidics: Electronic integration

-Integration of microfluidic platforms and electronic components have the potential to generate micro total analysis systems (µTAS), which are devices that include and automate all essential steps for sample preparation and analysis.
+Integration of microfluidic platforms and electronic components have the potential to generate micro total analysis systems (μTAS), which are devices that include and automate all essential steps for sample preparation and analysis.
 Paper electronics rely on functional structures like conductors to be fabricated on the surface of paper, but paper-based microfluidics rely on channels and barriers to be fabricated inside the substrate.
-This incompatibility led to a majority of µTAS being developed using traditional microfluidic platforms with polymer-based channels.
+This incompatibility led to a majority of μTAS being developed using external electrodes contacted with the paper channels.
 However, in 2009, screen-printed electrodes were integrated into a paper-based microfluidic device to create a biosensor for glucose, lactate, and uric acid.
-This first report of electronic integration for paper-based microfluidics illustrated how this material can improve the design of these µTAS due its flexibility and low-cost.
-Coupling electronic components into the hydrophobic channels created on the paper-based microfluidic devices are based upon physical and chemical integration techniques; these two strategies are discussed in the sections below.
+This first report of electronic integration for paper-based microfluidics illustrated how this can improve the design of μTAS at a low cost.
+Since then, a variety of electrode fabrication techniques have been developed, including screen printing, inkjet printing, metal sputter deposition, pencil drawing, laser-induced pyrolysis and external electrodes to create a network of conductive traces.